 5. Maintain Focus on One Task

 When you are at your busiest, how many times do you try working on multiple projects at once?
 The problem with multi-tasking is it forces you to split your energy between projects, meaning you are only giving each task part of your time and focus.
 For you to fully commit to each project, create a distraction-free environment where only your time allotted activities can be worked on.

 Tip: In addition to the successful photography business tips Brian provided, he also mentioned how music is a valuable resource for focus and productivity.
 Use the Focus@Will app, which features music created to help you stay focused and in the zone.

 Say, for instance, you are in your administrative tasks and you are checking email.
-When you open an email which requires you to switch focuses, write down exactly what you need to do when you move over to that area of your business.
-Maintaining focus on one project at a time ensures you will work at your fastest and most efficient.
+When you open an email that requires you to switch focuses, write down exactly what you need to do when you move over to that area of your business.
+Maintaining focus on one project at a time ensures you will work at your fastest and most efficiently.